joshbegley/nyt-latest/previous.md

 `Scientists managed to confirm pregnancies in three giant mantas with underwater ultrasound scans, offering clues to the animals’ elusive reproductive habits.`\
 https://www.nytimes.com/2026/07/28/science/giant-mantas-pregnant-ultrasound.html

-**Live Updates: Trump Pays Tribute at Lindsey Graham’s Washington Funeral**\
+**Live Updates: Trump Pays Tribute at Graham’s Washington Funeral**\
-`President Trump spoke at a service for the South Carolina senator  attended by Prime Minister Benjamin Netanyahu of Israel and President Volodymyr Zelensky of Ukraine.`\
+`“He died doing the work he was born to do,” President Trump said at a service for Lindsey Graham, the South Carolina senator, at the National Cathedral.`\
 https://www.nytimes.com/live/2026/07/28/us/lindsey-graham-funeral-services

 **Booker Prize 2026 Nominees: Marlon James, Elizabeth Strout and More**\